-Our brain's ability to respond and adapt to stress is imperative to health, with dysfunctional neuroadaptation being a key trigger for development and exacerbation of a variety of neuropsychiatric disorders like depression, post-traumatic stress disorder (PTSD) and addiction.
+Our brain’s ability to respond and adapt to stress is imperative to health, with dysfunctional neuroadaptation being a key trigger for development and exacerbation of a variety of neuropsychiatric disorders like depression, post-traumatic stress disorder (PTSD) and addiction.
 Endogenous cannabinoids (eCBs) are well established regulators of this stress response, making their sophisticated synaptic signaling mechanisms an area of great interest for neuroscientists.
-A major contributor to this body of knowledge on eCB biology in stress-related disorders has been Inscopix nVista miniscope, to probe deeper into the workings of the brain.
+A major contributor to this body of knowledge on eCB biology in stress-related disorders has been Dr. Sachin Patel, Professor of Psychiatry and Molecular Physiology & Biophysics at Vanderbilt University in Nashville, Tennessee.
+His lab uses a range of cutting-edge circuit techniques including the Inscopix nVista miniscope, to probe deeper into the workings of the brain.

 Imagine our excitement, then, when we got to speak with him about his lab, work and life.
 Thank you for taking your coffee break with us, Dr.Patel, we look forward to continue to support your important work!

 What does your lab study?

 We’re interested in understanding the mechanisms by which stress affects the brain to increase susceptibility to develop stress-related psychiatric disorders like PTSD and depression.
 Since I started my lab in 2010, we’ve been focused within this broader context on understanding how endocannabinoid systems are involved in stress responsivity and the synaptic & circuit level mechanisms by which they regulate it.
 Understanding this could facilitate advances in cannabinoid-based therapeutics for psychiatric disorders.

 Does your lab have any favorite circuit neuroscience techniques at the moment?